robertknight/tex-linebreak/README.md

 ## Introduction

-Most text on the web is presented with "ragged-right" margins, which is arguably less attractive than the justified text you would find in eg. a scientific paper or newspaper.
+Most text on the web is presented with "ragged-right" margins, as opposed to the justified text you would find in eg. a scientific paper or newspaper.
 Text can be justified in web pages using `text-align: justify`.
-This option alone tends to result in large&nbsp;&nbsp;&nbsp;spaces &nbsp;&nbsp;&nbsp;between words which is distracting to read.
+However this option alone tends to result in large&nbsp;&nbsp;&nbsp;spaces &nbsp;&nbsp;&nbsp;between words which is distracting to read.
 This is due to the use of "first fit" line-breaking algorithms where the browser considers only the current line when finding the next breakpoint.
 Some browsers support hyphenation